TanabutT/course_gen_data/readme.md

 ## Implementation Details

 The contentTitle generation uses a smart keyword matching system that:
-1. Analyzes the lesson title and description field for specific topic keywords
+1. Analyzes the lessontitle and breaks it into contents
-2. Matches keywords against predefined content templates for each category
-3. Prioritizes specific terms (e.g., "artificial intelligence") over general terms (e.g., "python")
+2. Identifies the main topic and subtopics within the content
-4. Returns a list of 4-5 relevant topic titles that logically belong in the course
+3. Generates a list of 4-5 relevant contenttitles that logically belong in the course
-5. Special handling for language courses with dedicated templates for Chinese, Spanish, French, German, Japanese, and Arabic
+4. Special handling for language courses with dedicated templates for Chinese, Spanish, French, German, Japanese, and Arabic

 ## Results